 Tenant question: Exactly how do I tell the court to schedule a hearing for me?

 LARC Answer: You get your hearing scheduled by filing a simple, one page form called an Appearance form.
-You get the appearance form from the court clerk or complete it electronically.
+You get the appearance form from the court clerk or complete it electronically and print it out.
 The appearance form will take you 2 or 3 minutes to fill out.
 When you’re finished, mail it or hand it to the clerk.
 The clerk will give 2 copies back to you.
 Keep one copy for your records.
 Mail the other to your landlord.

 Tenant question: What if I don’t file my appearance by the return day?